LSurvival

 # once robust SE is calculated, coefficient table uses the robust SE for confidence intervals and test statistics

-cluster robust standard errors using the id
+ftcluster robust standard errors using the id keyword argument

 dat1clust= (